ishani2202/Smart-Grid-Load-Forecasting/README.md

 _Note_: Due to size constraints, only LightGBM and CatBoost models are included in the demo.
 For Random Forest and Transformer models, refer to the provided codebase.

 ---

-## 🌍 Ethical and Social Impact
-- **Data Privacy**: The dataset used is anonymous, ensuring no personal identifiers are included.
-- **Sustainability**: The project supports efficient energy management, reducing wastage and minimizing environmental impact.
-- **Transparency**: Models and results are fully documented for accountability and reproducibility.

----